jaimeleonh/nanoaod_base_analysis/docs/source/faq/plotting.rst

 .. dropdown:: How do I normalize histograms if my input dataset is skimmed (i.e. pre-filtered)?

-    You can assign to the dataset a ``secondary_dataset`` parameter, which will be used to extract the number of events from DAS using ``dasgoclient``.
-This option won't be useful if weights have to be applied to the sum of events.
-In this case, a solution will come (hopefully) soon.
+    You can assign to the dataset a ``secondary_dataset`` parameter, which should point to a valid dataset that can be used to do the event counting.
+If the ``secondary_dataset`` parameter has been defined, the plotting will automatically require the counting from this dataset instead of the one is being plotted.